Northland Swim Club History from the beginning.

 Pool - The pool itself will be between 9,200 and 9,500 square feet in size.
 (Approximately the same size as the pool in Forest Park.)
 Tentative plans call for a Z shaped pool, with the diving area in one leg of the Z, and the training area in the other leg.
 This leaves the main stem open for general use.
-There will be a separate wading pool for the "small fry".

 Additional Faci1ities - Next to the pool is a combination bath/club house, so designed that it can be later expanded to accommodate meeting rooms and additional functions.
 In addition, facilities will be provided for basketball, shuffleboard, horseshoe courts and ice skating.
 The aim is to provide a general recreation area that will serve all members, including playground and picnic areas.

 A facility of the size and type envisioned will cost approximately $132,000, including the land.

 It is anticipated that bids for the construction of the facility will be let around March 1, 1965, with construction beginning shortly after.
 The facility should then be completed and ready for the Grand Opening on June 1, 1965.

 The first general meeting was held on February 15, 1965.
 The board of directors (15) was elected.
 The first board included the above mentioned members, with the exception of Henry Ballein and Jim Lehman.
 The following officers were elected: